 While this was plenty of dressing to coat all the lettuce, especially once roasted, we would definitely add a third anchovy or ‘inch’ of paste.
 I passed 1/8 lemon wedges and some grated Parmesan at the table, which let anyone adjust the flavour as they wished.
 This was actually a main course for two people with a light pasta side, but with a more substantial course this would serve 4 and would be a very nice and unexpected presentation.

 This roasted romaine is a nice riff on my favorite salad, the Caesar.
 I used one head of romaine for the two of us, and made the full amount of dressing which turned out to be just enough.
 As always, I upped the amount of anchovies and garlic for an umami bomb.
 The lettuce looked done after 9 minutes in the oven, so I took it out and ground some pepper over it and couldn’t resist shaving Parmesan on top.
 Yum!
 The dressing was superb, and the inner leaves still had a bit of crunch.
-My husband thoroughly enjoyed it, and we had a delightful Sunday supper with skirt steak and swordfish with the Brazilian vinaigrette.
+My husband thoroughly enjoyed it, and we had a delightful Sunday supper with skirt steak a Brazilian vinaigrette.

 What a big reward for little effort.
 I confess that anything with anchovies gets my immediate attention.
 The suggestion in the recipe to use a garlic press to make the anchovy paste won me over.
 Genius!

 Even though I’ve grilled a lot of romaine before, I’ve never roasted it.
 I also usually make a Caesar dressing for it.
-This recipe skips a step and also becomes more interesting as the flavour punch is unexpected.
+This recipe skips a step and also becomes more interesting as the flavour punch is unexpected

 The freshness of the romaine comes through despite the assertiveness of the garlic and anchovy.
 These flavours were not overpowering.
 However, I strongly feel that a bit of acidity would provide the perfect balance to this recipe.
 I used a spritz of fresh lemon juice before serving alongside sautéed “Alheiras” (Portuguese chicken and bread sausages).